 This software has a single click and calibration capability and allows you to work on multiple monitors.
 For those working on multiple monitors, the quickness of SpyderX Pro will be extremely useful.
 Those who only use a single monitor might not find much of a difference and not necessary to upgrade your calibrator because you are not working with other monitors.

 Datacolor makes it easy for its users to understand and work the program.
 It is suitable for any type of user, whether you are a beginner or professional.
 The SpyderX app pops up and the colorimeter rests on the right side of the screen.
 From there, you can manage your profile and easily turn the calibrator on and off.
 You can also select which host from the different options the app provides you and control the preferences.
 The simplicity of SpyderX Pro is what makes this calibrator different.

 |For those who are on a budget.
 Starts selling at $200||Starts selling at $300|

 |Calibrates within two minutes or less||Most accurate calibrator|

 |Made for all types of users||Has unlimited lifetime product support|

 As companies improve calibrators, the more enhanced they will become with each new launch.
 This means it will need to do more than just be extremely quick.
-But in the meantime, the Datacolor SpyderX does hold the crown within the market.
+But in the meantime, Datacolor SpyderX Pro does hold the crown within the market.
 There is a huge benefit with its quick process and is worth the upgrade, especially if you use multiple monitors.